Find out what some of our graduates are doing today in pursuing their successful careers.

 So, what would this mean for you?
 UTI’s relationship with the brand gives students access to some of their most current technology while they train in the lab, so you would be working with many of the same tools used by welders in the field today.

 Welding is a skill that’s needed in a variety of industries, and one that could open the door to exciting career opportunities.
-Here are some of the fields skilled welders can go into:
+Most of our grads start out working as entry-level welders or in other entry-level roles.
+As with any industry, over time, you may be able to advance in your career with hard work.
+Some entry-level and advanced roles could include:77

 Want to learn more about potential career paths? read our welding career guide.